-ECW shall be prioritizing Open Calls for Proposals to tackle contemporary EIEPC sector challenges, ensuring strategic focus and diversifying grantee applications.
+ECW will be prioritizing open calls for proposals to tackle contemporary EIEPC sector challenges, ensuring strategic focus and diversifying grantee applications.
 Three open calls for proposals are scheduled for 2024, alongside AF learning events to promote knowledge sharing among ECW grantees and the sector.

-Zharick, 18, arrives at the Center for Development and Self-Management in Monte Sinaí, Ecuador with her 1-year-old daughter in her arms.
-ECW support for the Educational Inclusion Programme at the center is ensuring young women who have had to drop out of school due to early pregnancies are provided with holistic support as they reintegrate back into the education system.
+Zharick, 18, arrives at the Centre for Development and Self-Management in Monte Sinaí, Ecuador, with her 1-year-old daughter in her arms.
+ECW support for the Educational Inclusion Programme at the centre is ensuring that young women who have had to drop out of school due to early pregnancies are provided with holistic support as they reintegrate into the education system.

-ECW and its partners will continue to leverage the MYRPs as anchors for sector-wide approaches in EIEPC and plans to disburse around \$170 million in total to existing and new MYRPs in 2024.
-In 2024, the ECW
+ECW and its partners will continue to leverage the MYRPs as anchors for sector-wide approaches in EIEPC.
+ECW plans to disburse a total of \$170 million to existing and new MYRPs in 2024.

-Secretariat aims to develop new and renewed MYRPs in 16 countries/contexts.
-These include all ECW investments in Latin America (Colombia, Ecuador, Peru) alongside other renewals in the Horn of Africa (Ethiopia, Somalia), DRC, Iraq, Libya, Nigeria, and Syria.
-The new MYRP for Ukraine, launched in 2023, will be approved beginning of 2024.
-ECW plans for a comprehensive MYRP renewal round for the Sahel countries (Burkina Faso, Chad, Mali, Niger) as well as a response to the crisis in the State of Palestine.
+In 2024, the ECW Secretariat aims to develop new and renewed MYRPs in 16 countries/contexts.
+These include all ECW investments in Latin America (Colombia, Ecuador, Peru) alongside other renewals in the Horn of Africa (Ethiopia, Somalia), the Democratic Republic of the Congo, Irag, Libya, Nigeria, and Syria.
+ECW plans to launch a comprehensive MYRP renewal round for the Sahel countries (Burkina Faso, Chad, Mali, Niger) as well as a response to the crisis in the State of Palestine.
+The new MYRP for Ukraine, launched in 2023, was approved at the beginning of 2024.

-ECW's funding strategy for the MYRP shall transition to a contextualized model.
-By tailoring MYRPs to specific contexts, we aim to maximize the impact of our funding and strengthen its added value.
+ECW's funding strategy for the MYRP will transition to a contextualized model.
+By tailoring MYRPs to specific contexts, ECW aims to maximize the impact of its funding and strengthen its added value.
 This approach will involve:

-- Prioritizing the urgent education needs of crisis-affected girls, boys and adolescents: MYRPs will be designed with the specific needs of each context and learner in mind, ensuring our resources directly address the most pressing challenges. - Enhancing MYRP Focus: The 2024 MYRP cohort marks the first aligned with the ECW Strategic Plan period.
-These MYRPs will prioritize ECW's commitments in: - → Localisation - → Gender Transformation and Girls' Empowerment - → Climate Resilience - → Strengthening Nexus Coherence - $\rightarrow$ Inclusion - Leveraging the expertise of a wider range of partners: By utilizing a 'consortium approach', ECW will tap into the diverse skillsets and experiences of a broader partner base, fostering innovation and effectiveness. - Building upon best practices and lessons learned: ECW remains committed to continuous improvement.
-We will rely on our partners and ongoing monitoring to identify opportunities for programme re-design, ensuring we adapt to evolving contexts and maximize the value we deliver. - Alignment with global and AF initiatives: The MYRP design process will consider country-specific needs while strategically aligning with global initiatives.
-The Secretariat will intentionally connect global best practices and 'public goods' with national efforts to improve gender-equitable education, participation and holistic learning outcomes for marginalized girls, boys, and adolescents.
-For instance, the Acceleration Facility's investment in disability-inclusive education will be incorporated into the Niger MYRP renewal.
-Similarly, ECW will strengthen its collaboration with the Global Survivors Fund during the MYRP renewal in Northeast Nigeria.
+- Prioritizing the urgent education needs of crisis-affected children and adolescents: MYRPs will be designed with the specific needs of each context and learner in mind, ensuring that resources directly address the most pressing challenges. - Enhancing MYRP focus: The 2024 MYRP cohort marks the first aligned with the ECW strategic plan period.
+These MYRPs will prioritize ECW's commitments in: - → Localization - → Gender transformation and girls' empowerment - → Climate resilience - → Strengthening coherence across the humanitarian-development nexus - $\rightarrow$ Inclusion - Leveraging the expertise of a wider range of partners: By utilizing a 'consortium' approach,' ECW will tap into the diverse skill sets and experiences of a broader partner base, fostering innovation and effectiveness. - Building upon best practices and lessons learned: ECW remains committed to continuous improvement.
+ECW will rely on its partners and monitoring on an ongoing basis to identify opportunities for programme redesign, ensuring to adapt to evolving contexts and maximize its impact. - Alignment with global and AF initiatives: The MYRP design process will consider country-specific needs while strategically aligning with global initiatives.
+The Secretariat will intentionally connect global best practices and public goods with national efforts to improve gender-equitable education, participation and holistic learning outcomes for marginalized children and adolescents.
+For instance, AF investment in disability-inclusive education will be incorporated into the Niger MYRP renewal.
+Similarly, ECW will strengthen its collaboration with the Global Survivors Fund during the MYRP renewal in northeast Nigeria.

-The Secretariat will intentionally connect global best practices and 'public goods' with national efforts to improve gender-equitable education participation and holistic learning outcomes for marginalized girls, boys, and adolescents.
+The Secretariat will intentionally connect global best practices and public goods with national efforts to improve genderequitable education participation and holistic learning outcomes for marginalized children and adolescents.